PCTA Logo

 Can I run a chainsaw?

-Only people who have been certified to use a chainsaw by the U.S. Forest Service may operate a chainsaw.
-Contact the for more information.
+Only volunteers who have been certified to use a chainsaw by the U.S. Forest Service (or the PCTA as authorized by the USFS) may operate a chainsaw.
+Visit the PCTA Saw Training and Certification page for more information.

 What happens if I get hurt?